Hexoraw/awava/documentation/README.md

 Welcome to the official Awava Documentation!
 Here you'll get an overview of all the amazing features Awava has to offer to help you build a beautiful and interactive server with Awava.

-For user in an existing server with Awava, you can head to the "commands" page to see the available features
+For user in an existing server with Awava, head to the "commands" page to see the available features

-For new user looking to add Awava to their own server, you can head to the "Adding to Discord" page
+For new user looking to add Awava to their own server, head to the "Adding to Discord" page

 {% hint style="warning" %}
 Awava is a personnal/free project developed by Auradomix.
 This documentation may be incompleted and may lack features.
 Some bugs can occur, **never use an non-stable version of Awava as an important part of your server security**, you can always use the /version command to find if your version is stable or not.
 Support is very limited, access it from the menu on the website.